swarnat/vtigercrm-addfieldsextended/README.md

   // Add Fields START
   // Add Fields END

-and add PHP functions call to add the fields
+and add PHP functions addRelatedField and addPicklist to add the fields.
+(See examples)